dioapw/school-project-basic-algorithms-and-programming/README.md

-# The final project of basic algorithms and programming course.
+# The Final Project of Basic Algorithms and Programming Course

 Program to calculate employee salaries in Go language, wherein the program we can do:
 - Enter new employee data